OUR TEAM

 and collaborators

-At the Worm Lab we are fully committed to diversity and gender equality.
+At the worm~lab we are fully committed to diversity and gender equality.
 Come as you are and bring whom you want.
 We also know how difficult it is to work in a job like ours when having kids.
 Thus we offer very flexible working models and regardless of their gender, all parents will be encouraged to take parental leave.

 Originally from just outside of Cologne, I have now returned here after more than 3 years in beautiful London (until 2019).
 Being interested in almost anything in evolution, I have become associated with roundworms by chance when planning my PhD-project on the evolution of sex.
 Since then I am somehow stuck to work on all kinds of vermiform animals, the incredibly diverse nematodes being my focus of course.